Green Guru LLCIrrigation & Landscape Lighting

 Green Guru uses retrofit planning to stabilize the existing system first, then upgrades fixtures and output where it improves reliability, curb appeal, and follow-up service.

-LED lighting upgrades Checklist for Washington Township
+Local conditions shaping led lighting upgrades in Washington Township

 • Load review: checking whether the current transformer and wiring can support the retrofit cleanly.